webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 # Pipeline Variables

-Key variables defined in the `bicep-deployment-solution` pipeline definition.
-Adjust these to fit your Azure environment and project needs.
+Below are key variables defined in the `bicep-deployment-solution` pipeline.
+Adjust them to fit your Azure environment and project requirements.

 > **NOTE:**
 > For example, if you want to deploy to another region, you can set the `AZURE_LOCATION` variable to `switzerlandnorth`.